-This study examines the environmental impact of two common treatments for hand fractures (metacarpal shaft fractures): surgery and non-surgical care.
-Healthcare contributes significantly to climate change, and orthopedic surgery in particular can generate substantial greenhouse gas emissions.
-Although surgery is frequently used for these fractures, it is not always clearly more effective than non-surgical treatment, and the difference in environmental impact between these options is not well understood.
-In this study, researchers will measure and compare the carbon footprint of each treatment pathway, from injury through one year of follow-up.
-This includes emissions related to medical equipment, energy use, medications, and waste.
-The goal is to calculate the difference in environmental impact between treatments and to highlight key sources of emissions.
+This study examines the environmental impact of two common treatment pathways for hand fractures (metacarpal shaft fractures): surgical and non-surgical management.
+Healthcare contributes significantly to climate change, and orthopedic surgery in particular generates substantial greenhouse gas emissions.
+Although surgical treatment is frequently favored for these fractures, it is not always superior to non-surgical treatment, and the difference in environmental impact between these options is not well understood.
+In this study, researchers will measure and compare the environmental impact of each treatment pathway, from inclusion to twelve months follow-up.
+This includes environmental impact related to single-use material, medical equipment, energy use, medications, and waste.
+A Life Cycle Assessment (LCA) will be performed and a mean difference in environmental impact between treatments pathways will be calculates.
+A Hotspot analysis will also be performed to highlight key sources of environmental impacts.
 The findings may help guide more sustainable healthcare practices without compromising patient care.

-Healthcare contributes substantially to global greenhouse gas emissions, with orthopaedic surgery representing a resource- and carbon-intensive part of the healthcare system.
-For metacarpal shaft fractures, surgical treatment is widely used despite limited evidence of superiority over non-operative management.
+Healthcare contributes substantially to global greenhouse gas emissions, with orthopedic surgery representing a resource- and carbon-intensive part of the healthcare system.
+For metacarpal shaft fractures, surgical treatment is widely used despite limited evidence of superiority to non-operative management.
 The difference in environmental impact of the two treatment options remains unexplored.
-This prospective multicentre observational comparative cohort study is conducted alongside a randomized controlled trial (The CARBO trial).
-Carbon emissions will be estimated using mainly a carbon foot printing bottom-up approach based on detailed activity data for materials, energy use, pharmaceuticals and waste across the treatment pathway from injury to 12 months post-treatment.
-Where a bottom-up approach is unavailable, an environmentally extended input-output (EEIO) model will be applied.
-Emissions will be calculated within defined system boundaries within Scopes 2 and 3 and expressed as kilograms of carbon dioxide equivalent (CO₂e) per treatment pathway.
+This prospective multicenter observational comparative cohort study is conducted alongside a randomized controlled trial called the MetaCARpalBOne trial (The CARBO trial).
+Environmental impact will be estimated using LCA according to four standard phases: (1) goal and scope definition, (2) Life Cycle Inventory (LCI), (3) Life Cycle Impact Assessment (LCIA) and (4) interpretation including sensitivity and uncertainty analysis.
+All this will be based on detailed activity data for materials, energy use, pharmaceuticals and waste across the treatment pathway from inclusion in the study to 12 months post-treatment.
+Climate change impact will be calculated within defined system boundaries and expressed as kilograms of carbon dioxide equivalent (CO₂e) per treatment pathway.
 The primary outcome is the difference in mean CO₂e between treatment groups.
-Secondary outcomes include waste generation, emission hotspots and direct cost differences.
-Appropriate parametric or non-parametric statistical tests will be applied to estimate the differences between treatments.
-The robustness of the primary outcome (CO₂e emissions) will be evaluated using one-way sensitivity analyses and scenario analyses in which key model parameters are varied.
-The study evaluates environmental impact only and does not involve analysis of personal data.
+Secondary outcomes include fine particulate matter formation, water consumption, weight of combustible waste and direct cost differences.
+Explorative outcomes will include all other environmental impact categories covered by the selected LCIA method and identification of major emission hotspots.
+Appropriate parametric or non-parametric statistical tests will be applied to estimate the difference between treatment pathways.
+Normal distribution will be tested by Kolmogorov-Smirnov and Shapiro Wilk's test.
+If data is not normally distributed, we will present a median with a corresponding interquartile range and compare groups by Mann-Whitney U-test.
+To account for uncertainty both in the life cycle assessment (LCA) estimates and in the intervention effect, Monte Carlo-generated datasets will be analyzed using a linear mixed-effects modelling approach.
+The robustness of the results for the primary and secondary outcomes will be assessed using sensitivity analyses changing key assumptions regarding: energy mix, lifespan of products, allocations, and anesthesiology methods.
+The study evaluates environmental impact and costs only and does not involve analysis of personal data.
 Ethical approval has been obtained from the Swedish Ethical Review Authority (DNR 2025-04413-01; amendment DNR 2025-07659-02).
 Results will be disseminated through peer-reviewed publications.

 Study Type